 One day you’re being told secrets and the next you are the subject of the secrets.
 Deep down inside – you know you deserved it for listening to the gossip.

 Most importantly, the Gretchen Weiners at work make the corporate environment suck.
 They are exhausting and feed off the misery of others.
 In reality, they are miserable themselves.

-And for the love of everything, NEVER listen to the corporate Gretchen Weiners during times of organizational change or business transformation because they always get it wrong and mangle it in some way to their favor.
+And for the love of everything, NEVER listen to the corporate Gretchen Weiners during times of business transformation and change management because they always get it wrong and mangle it in some way to their favor.